jupyterhub/repo2docker/docs/source/howto/jupyterhub_images.rst

 share an executable version of the repository with a URL to the built image.

-To build JupyterHub_-ready Docker images with ``repo2docker``, the version of your JupterHub deployment must be included in the ``environment.yml`` or ``requirements.txt`` of the git repositories you build.
+To build JupyterHub_-ready Docker images with ``repo2docker``, the version of your JupyterHub deployment must be included in the ``environment.yml`` or ``requirements.txt`` of the git repositories you build.